Announcements

 Tuesday - Bible Study is now studying 1 Corinthians.
 We meet at 1 PM in the Mueller room at church.

-Wednesday - Handmade Prayers (Prayer Shawl Ministry) meets the 2nd Wednesday of each month at 10 AM in Mueller Library (November 12).
+Handmade Prayers (Prayer Shawl Ministry) meets the 2nd Wednesday of each month at 10 AM in Mueller Library (January 14, 2026).
 We welcome everyone.
 This is a working meeting so please bring your yarn projects with you.
 If you know someone that is in need of a gift from us, please let us know.

 Thursday - Men's Bible Breakfast (MBB) meets on Thursday mornings at 8 AM via zoom.
 The format is discussion of the Lectionary readings for the upcoming Sunday.
 For more information email Dan Good.